filterpaper/filterpaper.github.io/prng.md

 }
 ```
 # 16-bit PRNGs
-16-bit is exponentially smaller and is more practical for embedded firmware.
-They strike a good balance of output quality versus space and its output can be casted as `unint8_t` when needed.
+These are exponentially smaller and is more practical for embedded firmware.
+Small state sizes strike a good balance of output quality versus code size and its output can be casted as `unint8_t` when needed.
 ## PCG16
-The 16-bit version of Melissa PCG code is robust enough to pass most of PractRand's test and is smaller than `rand()`.
-This random-rotate version uses single 32-bit state with 16-bit output:
+The 16-bit output version of Melissa PCG code is robust enough to pass most of PractRand tests and is smaller than `rand()`.
+This random-rotate version use a single 32-bit state:
 ```c
 // pcg_mcg_32_xsh_rr_16_random_r
 static uint16_t pcg16(void) {